 Around 15,000 new tracheostomies are performed each year in England and Wales, usually as part of head & neck surgical care or for patients admitted to Intensive Care Units (ICU).
 Around two-thirds of patients with new tracheostomies come from the ICU, with some of these patients discharged to be cared for on wards outside the critical care or traditional 'ENT' infrastructure.
 Tracheostomies can be temporary or permanent in these groups.

 Patients with tracheostomies and laryngectomies are living in our communities, sometimes in their own homes or with varying degrees of medical and nursing dependency.
 Community staff need to be able to safely care for the tracheostomy and these patients have frequent contact with healthcare service as inpatients and outpatients.
 Some paediatric patients need short or long term tracheostomies and many of these patients are transitioning across to adult services as they grow older.

 All of these scenarios have implications for the safety of patients who may be managed in locations without the necessary equipment, infrastructure, competencies and expertise and local measures need to be in place to ensure that safe routine and emergency care can be provided.

-The National Tracheostomy Safety Project (NTSP) has developed a guide to provide information to those caring for patients with temporary or permanent tracheostomies either regularly or occasionally.
-It aims to provide basic background information and the rationale for tracheostomy care.
-They have also developed simple emergency guidelines for dealing with tracheostomy emergencies both in critical care and beyond.
-More information on these can be found on their website www.tracheostomy.org.uk.
+The National Tracheostomy Safety Project (NTSP) has developed guidance to provide information to those caring for patients with temporary or permanent tracheostomies.
+Our resources aim to provide basic background information and the rationale for tracheostomy care.
+The NTSP have also developed simple universal emergency guidelines for dealing with tracheostomy emergencies.
+These algorithms and teaching resources can be found on the NTSP website www.tracheostomy.org.uk.

 There are currently no updates for the Tracheostomy course.